nlcol3gon3/bounce/README.md

 ---

-## *How to Interact*
+## *How to Play*
-- *Mouse Interaction*: Move your mouse across the screen to create particle trails.
+- *Keyboard Interactions*: Move the up, down,left and right keys to move the spherical ball.
 - *Enjoy the Scene*: Watch the city come alive with movement and lighting changes as time progresses.

----

-## *What You'll See*
-- A vibrant city animation with a day-night cycle.
-- Cars moving on roads and clouds drifting across the sky.
-- A sun and moon rising and setting.
-- Shooting stars and illuminated windows in the buildings.

----

 ## *Acknowledgments*
 - This project uses the Pygame library for creating animations.